Muhammetacin/verou-3-dom-exploration-Muhammetacin/3_Collection-project/README.md

 - Recipes

-Once you chose **one** of the topics above (or anything else that suits you), it is time to think of items to put in your collection.
+Once you chose **one** of the topics above (or anything else that suits you), it is time to think of items *(Objects)* to put in your collection.
 You have to come up with **at least 10**  items.

-For each of these item you'll have to find relevant information about it.
+For each of these item you'll have to find relevant information about it *(Properties)*.
 For example if you make a movie collection, you could come up with :

 - The movie title
 - Its release date